 How to make new xPack OpenOCD releases

-This page is intended for those who maintain the xPack OpenOCD project and documents how to make new releases.
+This page is designed for maintainers of the xPack OpenOCD project and provides documentation on how to create new releases.

 Prerequisites